 In the Prince of TennisDating Sim games, the main character from Dokidoki Survival: Sanroku no Mystic is a soft-spoken girl (default name: Tsugumi Obinata) who fits in the archetype well, being super sweet and a bit prone to accidents and bad luck, but also kinda stubborn.
 And let's face it, some of the guys she can romance are very hard to handle (like Ryoma or Kirihara), so she has to be pretty patient.

 You can make the Faceless Protagonist from Gakuensai no Oujisama (default name: Shizuka Hirose) develop into one too, but it depends on which school and/or potential boyfriend you choose for her.
-Tip (Some Tenipuri kids tend to like yamato nadeshiko girls in this game — Ryoma (wants a girlfriend who's modest, sweet, cheery and a bit naive/easy to prank), Ohtori (is kind of a yamato nadeshiko himself and wants a girl as kind, sweet and supportive as he is, but who doesn't order him around and is a bit passive), Mizuki (wants a very refined and feminine girl who's also reliable, cool-headed, mature and willing to make sacrifices for her friends), etc. So if you want the girl to romance any of them, get her YN points up.
+Tip (Some Tenipuri kids tend to like yamato nadeshiko girls in this game — Ryoma (wants a girlfriend who's modest, sweet, cheery and a bit naive/easy to prank), Ohtori (is a male yamato nadeshiko himself and wants a girl as kind, sweet and supportive as he is, but who doesn't order him around and is a bit passive), Mizuki (wants a very refined and feminine girl who's also reliable, cool-headed, mature and willing to make sacrifices for her friends), etc. So if you want the girl to romance any of them, get her YN points up.

 Natsuhi Ushiromiya, who tries her hardest to play this trope straight.
 It helps that she comes from a family of Shinto priests and was raised in a very traditional Japanese household, but she ultimately has too much of a Hair-Trigger Temper to truly be a yamato nadeshiko due to the constant stress the family she married into puts on her.